 The 1950-51 racing season could have turned out so differently for T. J. Smith.
 In December the A.J.C. committee disqualified him for five years over the doping of Sunshine Express, a filly owned by George Ryder and David Chrystal senior and junior, in the Maltine Stakes at Randwick on November 25.
 A positive swab was taken from the filly after the race which revealed traces of morphine.
 Smith was also disqualified for one year for having given false or misleading evidence to the stewards, with the two penalties to be served concurrently.
 The owners were exonerated.
 Smith returned to the A.J.C. office less than two hours later to lodge an appeal against the disqualification.
 Smith retained the leading King’s Counsel, Jack Cassidy to argue his case and when the committee finally heard the appeal on January 13th 1951, the disqualification was lifted after a series of witnesses were produced and an employee in the stable, Maurice Ryan, fingered as the culprit.

 Nonetheless, the committee did find that Smith had been negligent in the care of Sunshine Express when the filly was doped at Randwick and severely reprimanded him.
-However, the trainer did successfully appeal against the second charge of giving misleading evidence to the stewards.
+However, the trainer successfully appealed against the second charge of giving misleading evidence to the stewards.
 Announcing the decisions, the chairman, Alan Potter, said the charges would be preferred against Maurice Ryan, who had been accepting money from punters, at a later stage.
-Potter said the committee was not satisfied that Smith had taken all proper precautions to prevent a drug or stimulant being given to Sunshine Express and dismissed the appeal on this charge.
+Potter said the committee was not satisfied that Smith had taken all proper precautions to prevent a drug or stimulant being given to Sunshine Express, and dismissed the appeal on this charge.
 “But the degree of failure to observe proper precautions, in our opinion, falls far short of such gross or culpable negligence as to warrant disqualification,” the chairman observed.
-Potter further stated that on the second charge of misleading evidence, the committee felt there was no intention to deceive the stewards.
+Potter further stated that, on the second charge of misleading evidence, the committee felt there was no intention to deceive the stewards.

 Again, a feature of that 1950-51 season was Smith’s success with two-year-olds, such as Fengari and Pretty Buttons, with five wins up to the moment of his disqualification.
 New long-term clients such as Hal Porter, Peggy Sawyer and Tom Punch also jumped aboard the bandwagon.
 Smith was slowly but surely stalking Maurice McCarten for the mantle of leading Sydney trainer – such was the younger man’s soaring ambition.
 While McCarten won his fourth successive premiership in 1951-52 with thirty-six metropolitan victories, Smith cut the margin to just ten and he was now easily outstripping such luminaries as Dan Lewis and Frank Dalton.
 By now, Ernie Williams was putting big money Tommy’s way at the yearling sales and the results of this better bloodstock were there for all to see including Nitrogen, Forest Beau (Canterbury Guineas) and Waterlady.

-T. J. Smith c.
-1953 (Ern McQuillan A.J.C.)
+T. J. Smith c.1953 (Ern McQuillan Jr)

 Tommy Smith struck a couple of wagers on a visit to Sydney’s Tattersall’s Club at the end of July 1952.
 As we have seen, the young trainer had just finished second in the premiership and before the new season began, he was at Tattersall’s for the weekly settling.
 Big-betting owner, George Tancred, a client of the McCarten stable, happened to bump into Tommy and promptly informed him that he believed the young man had fluked being runner-up in the training lists.
 At the 1977 Derby Dinner, Smith recounted the experience: “I replied that it was no fluke and that I would win the premiership the next year.
 George bet me £500 to £400 that I couldn’t do it.”
 Standing within earshot was Joe Harris, a prominent owner-punter who always looked for a shade of the odds on any good thing.
 “I’ll bet you £500 to £400 too!” said Joe to Tom and the bet was accepted by this brash young parvenu.
 Twelve months later in the same venue, T. J. Smith collected both bets and a few others besides when he won the first of his Sydney trainers’ premierships in that 1952-53 racing season with fifty-four wins, seventeen more than Maurice McCarten, who had been the leading trainer in the previous four years.
 Nine of Smith’s wins came at the four-day A.J.C.
 Autumn Meeting alone and included the Adrian Knox Stakes with Waterlady.
-Indeed, his tally of wins and his margin of victory were the greatest since Sydney training records began.
+Indeed, his tally of wins and his margin of victory were the greatest since Sydney’s training records began.
 One wonders just what odds Messrs Tancred and Harris might have extended to Tommy had he sought to back himself to win the next thirty-three premierships!

-Tommy Smith at Randwick (Fairfax Archives)
+Tommy Smith at Randwick About to Greet Another Winner!

 Many a true word is spoken in jest, but the exchange reveals Tommy’s vaulting ambition even in those days.
-Smith would pioneer the training of horses in large numbers and together with his unerring eye for realising just what each was capable of; it would become the key to his domination of Australian racing for the next thirty years.
+Smith would pioneer the training of horses in large numbers and together with his unerring eye for realising just what each was capable of and his sheer organisational skills, it would become the key to his domination of Australian racing for the next thirty years.
 And so, we come to the 1956 New Zealand National Sales at Trentham, just a couple of months after Tommy’s first Melbourne Cup victory with Toparoa, and where the cashed-up trainer proceeded to purchase no less than seventeen yearlings.
 Some were bought for specific clients, but the majority were acquired on spec, yearlings that appealed to him because of conformation or pedigree that he would then offer in turn to prospective clients on a first-come basis.

-One such buy was Lot No. 178, a bay colt by the imported Big Game stallion, Khorassan, an early October foal and the first from the mare Florida.
-The yearling was offered by Seton Otway and had been bred by Dave Blackie at the renowned Trelawney Stud at Cambridge on the North Island.
-Blackie bred from selected mares and often raced horses of his own breeding; but he wasn’t interested in retaining this weedy-looking colt with his imperfect hocks, swamp back and heavy shoulders.
-Smith, however, liked what he saw.
+Smith, however, liked what he saw in her yearling colt.
 Although small – he would never be much more than 15.2 hands – the colt boasted a beautiful game head and powerful neck and was possessed of a magnificent walking action.
+In appearance, Lot No.178 bore more than a passing resemblance to his sire.
 The trainer got him for just 750 guineas.
 Sometime after the fall of the auctioneer’s hammer, Seton Otway ran into Tommy and politely suggested that the trainer might have done better, bidding for the other Khorassans.
+But by now, Tommy had enough faith in his own judgement of yearlings not to be swayed by studmasters or overzealous auctioneers.

 Many other people shared Otway’s pessimism.
 Upon Smith’s return to Sydney, all of his various purchases were snapped up by stable clients; all of them that is, bar the little Khorassan colt.
 Almost three months after the sales, Smith still hadn’t found a buyer.
 Then, around Easter 1956, Tommy Smith was having a drink at Tattersall’s Club in Elizabeth St, when he chanced upon Evelyn (Len) Angus Haley.
-The octogenarian breeder and grazier was in town for the Royal Easter Show and already owned the useful Welter horse, Top Ruler, in the Smith stable.
+This octogenarian breeder and grazier was in town for the Royal Easter Show and already owned the useful Welter horse, Top Ruler, in the Smith stable.
 The old man was the proprietor of Te Koona Stud, situated among the hills of Wimbledon, about 12 miles on the Orange side of Bathurst, and had spent a lifetime with horses.

 Up to that time, the best horse that Haley had ever raced was King’s Head, a son of Bullhead whom he had bred from a Redfern mare.
 Placed in the Mahon stables, King’s Head developed into a high-class miler, running second to Synagogue in the 1935 A.J.C.
 Epsom Handicap before protesting unsuccessfully against the winner.
 King’s Head improved with age and went on to win the 1936 Villiers Stakes and the 1938 Epsom Handicap, the race he had been denied by stewards three years earlier.
 But now, almost twenty years later, Haley was about to get a much better horse.
 Smith’s conversation swung to the little New Zealand colt still on his books; he asked if Haley was interested.
 The veteran breeder agreed to take him for the same 750 guineas Smith had paid, without even putting himself to the bother of a visit to the stables for an inspection.
 For sentimental reasons, Haley named the colt, Tulloch: it had been the name of a shorthorn cattle stud established at Deep Creek, 16 miles from Melbourne, by Haley’s maternal grandfather when he had first come over from Scotland in the late nineteenth century.
 This newly acquired little colt was destined to make an accretion to the Haley fortunes in more spectacular fashion than any shorthorn cattle stud ever did.

-Tulloch at Two, Arthur Ward & Neville Johnson (John Tapp)
+Tulloch at Two, Arthur Ward & Neville Johnson

 Smith had purchased Tulloch as a Derby prospect and was pleasantly surprised when the colt came to hand so early in the season.
 On the basis of some early trials, Tulloch started the favourite at his racecourse debut in the 1956 Breeders’ Plate.
 Alas, he raced greenly and was relegated to second by Flying Kurana, with a baldy-faced chestnut named Prince Darius claiming the minor placing just behind him.
 A week later in the Canonbury Stakes, Tulloch opened his winning account, with Prince Darius, not for the last time in his career, trailing him home in second place.
 It was then off to Melbourne where Tulloch won both the Gwyn Nursery at Caulfield and the Byron Moore Stakes at Flemington, although he suffered defeat in his main mission when beaten easily by the Sydney filly, Concert Star, in the Maribyrnong Plate.
 An ambitious autumn campaign was then planned that involved an unprecedented assault on the Sires’ Produce Stakes in three States – Victoria, N.S.W. and Queensland.
 Racegoers were beginning to wonder whether there was a finer colt in the Commonwealth.